Popular Software Development Pricing Models: Choose the Right One for Your Project

 One of the main reasons why companies are going for software development outsourcing is that outsourcing can significantly cut the cost of a software project.
 However, developing a robust software solution still costs money, so the project budget is definitely something to consider when deciding which pricing model is perfect for you.
 The cost of custom software development projects is formed by different factors.
 Here are the most vital factors related to the development project cost:

 • Flexibility of requirements.
-In the case of smaller projects, the whole development process can usually be planned and predicted down to minor details.
+In the case of smaller projects, the whole development process can usually be planned and predicted down to the smallest details.
 Larger projects are more difficult to plan, and new requirements will understandably have an impact on the development cost.
 Moreover, projects where flexibility is important may not be suited for certain types of pricing models.

 • Additional services.
 There are many more specialists and services involved in the development process besides the developers themselves.
 If you need the project built from scratch, your team may also need a business analyst, a systems architect, a UI/UX designer, as well as a quality assurance team.
 Moreover, you may need a team to provide maintenance and support after the project development stage is completed.